Tiling the integer lattice with translated sublattices: Sublattices, generating functions, and characters

 Since $\Z^d/\LL_1$ is a group with $p$ elements, it is isomorphic to $\Z/p\Z$.
 Let us fix an isomorphism $\Z^d/\LL_1\to\Z/p\Z$ and define $\pi\colon\Z^d\to\Z^d/\LL_1\stackrel{\cong}{\to}\Z/p\Z$ as a composition of the projection map with this isomorphism.
 For any $k\in\{0,\ldots,p-1\}$, we define the subset of indices

 The union

-is equal to $\pi^{-1}(k)$, therefore it is a translate of $\LL_1$.
-If for some $k$, $|I_k|>1$, we have a splitting.
-If for all $k$ we have $|I_k|=1$, this means that all the lattices are isomorphic to $\LL_1$. \end{proof}
+is equal to $\pi^{-1}(k)$.
+Therefore, it is equal to a translate of $\LL_1$.
+If $|I_k|>1$ for somke $k$, we have a split tiling.
+If for all $k$ we have $|I_k|=1$, then all sublattices are equal to $\LL_1$. \end{proof}

-\begin{lemma} Assume that the lattices $\LL_1,\dots,\LL_n$ have coprime determinants, i.e.
+\begin{lemma} Assume that the sublattices $\LL_1,\dots,\LL_n$ have coprime determinants, i.e.